devopness/devopness/docs/environments/archive-environment.md

     related:
     featured:
 ---

+> Note #1: Archiving an environment does not remove its cloud resources from the corresponding cloud providers where they were provisioned.
+For cost savings, if an environment has cloud resources that are no longer needed, it's recommended that you remove the resources using Devopness **before** archiving an environment.

+> Note #2: Archived environments can only be accessible, in read-only mode, by the user who owns the project to which the environment belongs to.
+If other users need access to an archived environment, please unarchive it first.
+For more information, see [Unarchive an Environment](/docs/environments/unarchive-environment)

 1. On Devopness upper-left corner, click the Devopness logo to see a list of existing projects
 1. Select a `Project`